 Fake News can literally mean different things for different societies of people.
 Defining the core of the word, fake news is those stories that are claimed to be untrue fabricated to serve the stingy purpose of society, an individual, or even a country carrying no base of verifiable facts or sources.

-Sometimes, these fake news are really propaganda that is intentionally designed to manipulate society and mislead them, just to create a ‘clickbait’ incentive.
+Sometimes, this fake news are really propaganda that is intentionally designed to manipulate society and mislead them, just to create a ‘clickbait’ incentive.
 Social media plays a major role in circulating such stories as they can be easily shared online with the speed of light.

 If you think that ‘fake news’ is simply false stories, well there is more to that.
 Fake news can be categorised as anything between MISINFORMATION AND DISINFORMATION.
 You will come across some news stories that might lack facts or sources of the news.
 Whereas, there will be some with basic verifiable facts but language deliberately infuses inflammation in the community.
 There is a larger ecosystem of ‘fake news’ between MIS and DIS information.